Annex-Engineering/Annex_Engineering_PCBs/crampon/README.md

 - Mountable with ADXL toward or away from heater block.
 - Screw alignment cutouts for M3

+## Crampon Anchor Firmware

+Crampon now supports an alternate firmware written with [Anchor](https://github.com/Annex-Engineering/anchor) in Rust.
+Details on using it can be found on the github repo for [crampon_anchor](https://github.com/Annex-Engineering/crampon_anchor).

 ## Building Klipper MCU

 Crampon requires a minor SPI bus remapping that can not be mainlined at the moment.
 The recommended build method is to clone a new klipper repo with the changes and build outside of your main klipper install.